 This plant is native to China, so it’s no surprise it’s considered a sign of romantic love and devotion between a man and a woman.
 This is because the flower falls off the plant without losing its petals.
 The base and the petals fall together, representing the commitment between the two lovers.
 It’s a very romantic flower in Chinese culture, regardless of the color.

 Japanese Culture and Camellia Significance

 Tsubaki is the Japanese name for Camellia flowers, and it was a sign of an honorable death for the samurai class in the past.
 Today’s meanings are similar to those in other cultures, with most people exchanging them as symbols of passionate love and devotion to one another.
-Red Camellias are preferred for this purpose in Japan as in China, with white have a connotation of mourning and death that would be inappropriate for other occasions.
+Red Camellias are preferred for this purpose in Japan as in China, with white having a connotation of mourning and death that would be inappropriate for other occasions.

 Brazil and Camellia Meanings